francisrangel/rest-mock/README.md

 	`RestMock.whenGet("/developer/").thenReturnErroCodeWithMessage(HttpServletResponse.SC_FORBIDDEN, "Forbidden GET");`

-When you send a GET request do this address you got:
+When you send a GET request do this address you get:

 	`Forbidden GET`

-	and a HTTP 403 status response.
+... and a HTTP 403 status.

+You can use any http status to mock different behaviour.